oppenheip/souhackathon2023/README.md

 Don't judge me! :-) Seriously, don't judge this submission.

-To start this "app" open shake.html in a web browser.
+To start this "app" download all the files and open shake.html in a web browser.